 Pool pumping, filtration and heating equipment must be located a minimum of 1.2 m from the pool itself, so as to minimize climbing access to the pool.
 In addition, the equipment must be enclosed to divert noise from neighbouring dwellings that are closer than 10 m said equipment.

 If you are proposing to build a deck at the same time as your pool enclosure, you will be required to complete a building permit application form to be submitted with the necessary plans and deck design.
-Building permit applications can be found on our website here.

 The Township has laid out potential fines within the By-law for pools that are non-compliant.
 Pools that do not comply with the provisions of the By-law are subject to a fine and the pool may be drained by the Township with the Owner bearing the cost under Section 14.3 of the Pool Enclosure By-law.